-Providence College Student Health Insurance
+Providence College Student Health Insurance for Therapy

 Providence College guides students through academic, faith, and personal growth.
 Physical and emotional health makes a large part of this growth possible, which is one reason why Providence College requires all students to enroll in their Providence College student health insurance plan.
 This health insurance plan was created in partnership with Wellfleet, a health insurance company run by Consolidated Health Plans (CHP) and uses the Cigna PPO network.
 Under this plan, students have access to many mental health benefits — including therapy!

 Does the Providence College student health insurance cover therapy?

 Yes, the Providence College student health insurance plan provides coverage for therapy services.
 Providence College values students’ mental and emotional health and that’s why they emphasize its accessibility.

 Students enrolled in the Providence College student health insurance plan can see an in-network or an out-of-network therapist for mental health services.
 This plan uses the Cigna PPO provider network.

 Preauthorization is required for all therapy coverage.
 This means that the student must submit a request for mental health benefits.
 Wellfleet will then provide the student with an allotted number of therapy sessions for which they’ll reimburse.

 How do I check if my Providence College student health insurance plan covers therapy?

 To check if your Providence College student health plan covers therapy services, look at your Summary and Benefits document.
 Here you’ll find a cost for each type of service, including therapy.
 This document lists out all of your copayment or coinsurance rates.
 To learn more about your therapy coverage, find the “outpatient mental health” or “substance abuse treatment” section, where you’ll find your coverage for outpatient services.
 You may need to refer to the Specialist outpatient rates to determine your copayment or coinsurance rates.